schmittlauch/chorplaner/README.md

 #Chorplaner
-A calendar application I'm creating for my choire in Python with Django The interface is in German, but I can translate it if someone asks me.
-This project is ***still work in progress!!!***
+A calendar application I'm creating for my choire in Python with Django This project is ***still work in progress!!!***

 ## License